 Gillian Morris is the founder and CEO of Hitlist, an app that alerts you when there are cheap flights for places you want to go.
-Morris travels constantly — unsurprising for a travel startup founder — and one of the most important ways that she’s able to do it and keep her sanity is by carrying the tiniest bag you’ve ever seen.
+Morris travels constantly — unsurprising for a travel startup founder — and we’re sharing her business travel hacks.
+Starting with one of the most important ways that she’s able to do it and keep her sanity — by carrying the tiniest bag you’ve ever seen.

 “It’s small enough to count as a personal item even on the most stingy of budget carriers,” she says.
 “I never have to pay for baggage.
 I never have to gate check anything.”

 - Get the right bag:Morris packs everything she needs — for business, for working out, for going out — into a small Cote & Ciel leather bag that she can sling over her back.
 This hybrid backpack-and-tote measures just 13.39 inches high by 9.45 inches wide by 0.79 inches deep.
 Another benefit?
 It doesn’t look like a suitcase, so she can walk right off a plane and into a meeting.

 - Use space-efficient pieces:Morris’s mission?
 “It’s all about finding versatile and space-efficient pieces.”
 A pair of folding zeroUV sunglasses fits in her pocket and are cheap — just $11 on Amazon — so Morris doesn’t care if she loses them.
 They come with a folding case that packs flat, saving space when she’s not wearing the sunglasses.